leon001/AIMv6/README.md

 You should prepare a SATA-to-USB converter or something to enable you to upload your kernel image into the hard disk inside Loongson 3A box.

+Also, you probably need to use a machine with serial port (which is, unfortunately, unavailable on most laptops), or a serial-to-USB converter.
+Currently we are only using serial consoles for input/output, as VGA and USB keyboard is too complicated for a teaching operating system.

+You need a modem connector program such as "minicom" to work.  **Make sure you turn off Hardware Flow Control!**

 Replace the `boot/vmlinux` file with the kernel image you compiled, and you're done.